top of page

 We are pleased to share this series of blogs on pre-proceedings, delving into the critical aspects of managing and supporting families within the Public Law Outline (PLO) process.

-The first blog, 'Can we avoid getting there?' explores early intervention models such as Early Help, multi-disciplinary formulation, and the Family Safeguarding Model, which aim to prevent families from reaching the threshold for pre-proceedings.
-The second, 'Meaningful change in pre-proceedings', emphasises how using the pre-proceedings period effectively to gather evidence and support families, can increase the chances of diverting them from court whenever possible.
-The third blog, 'This is not the end', highlights the value of dynamic assessments and the potential role of Family Drug and Alcohol Courts model (FDAC) in providing tailored interventions that can prevent families from entering care proceedings.
-All three underscore how proactive, collaborative, and supportive approaches in pre-proceedings achieves better outcomes for children and families - and give practical examples of how to implement them.
+The first blog, 'Approaching the threshold for proceedings - can we avoid getting there?' explores early intervention models such as Early Help, multi-disciplinary formulation, and the Family Safeguarding Model, which aim to prevent families from reaching the threshold for pre-proceedings.
+This second post emphasises how using the pre-proceedings period effectively to gather evidence and support families, can increase the chances of diverting them from court whenever possible.
+The third blog, 'This is not the end’ – Assessments and Support in Pre-Proceedings', highlights the value of dynamic assessments and the potential role of the Family Drug and Alcohol Courts model (FDAC) in providing tailored interventions that can prevent families from entering care proceedings.
+All three underscore how proactive, collaborative, and supportive approaches in pre-proceedings achieve better outcomes for children and families - and give practical examples of how to implement them.

 When a family meets the threshold for pre-proceedings, a view from the outside might assume that entering this process means that a smooth court proceeding is in some way “the goal”.
 There is a perception that all the evidence that is gathered, the assessments that are completed, the statements that are written – must be thoroughly prepared in order to make the court process as smooth as possible.